diaakhateeb/GeeksCLoudLibrary/README.md

  - **IFindInfrastructure**: Provides search functionality for the infrastructure.
  - **IInfrastructureOperation**: Provides the main infrastructure cloud functions such as Initializing new cloud infrastructure, Update infrastructure and Load infrastructure specifications/configurations.
  - **IResourceFileOperation**: Provides Update function to the infrastructure configuration file (Json).
 This gives ability to change infrastructure on the cloud.
 For example, increasing/decreasing memory or disk space.

+ # Unit Testing
+There are 2 unit tests here:

+ - **CloudServiceUnitTests**: It has a unit test for deleting infrastructure by providing infrastructure name.
+ - **InfrastructureOperationUnitTests**: It has 8 unit tests that cover Initializing, Updating and Loading infrastructure.